Skip to main content

 • “There are optimization issues, which is strange to say about a game as undemanding as this, but there were moments of genuine slowdown, especially when particle effects were on screen.”

-• “It's not optimized for computers; the options provide a choice to use the WASD keyboard configuration, but it doesn't work.
-Despite being no more graphically intense than a Super Nintendo game, this game eats up CPU like crazy, making it hard to run.”
+• “It's not optimized for computers.
+The options provide a choice to use the WASD keyboard config but it doesn't work, and despite being no more graphically intense than a Super Nintendo game, this game eats up CPU like crazy making it hard to run.”

 • stability

-• “Its good but it crashes a lot and there are a good few glitches.”
+• “It's good but it crashes a lot and there are quite a few glitches.”

 • character development